 Semi-Automatic Pistol, +5 vs Defender

-The larnious can shot a close ranged target dealing 2d6 damage.
+The larnious can shot a medium ranged target dealing 2d6 damage.

 Dagger, +5 vs Defender

 The larnious can strike a melee ranged target dealing 2d4 damage.